AdamShelley/lang-ai/README.md

 ## Versions

+**0.1.4** (xx/08/2023)
+- Improved the way the backend fetches data, fetching should now only get the stories missing on your device.

 **0.1.3** (24/08/2023)
 - Added a Report Issue page for users to report issues with stories.
 - Improved the visuals of the Stories tab, to align with the styles on the home page.